code4sac/trash-ai/docs/localdev.md

 For full functionality you will want to get a Google Maps API key and name it VITE_GOOGLE_MAPS_API_KEY, but it is not required
 =======

+Pushing / merging PR's to any branches with a prefix of `aws/` will trigger deployment actions, when developing locally, create a new branch and submit a pull request to `aws/trashai-staging`

 ---
 # Set up